 Garden Furniture Care

 Casamoré Poly Rattan garden furniture is made from a fully weatherproof pvc rattan.
 This all‐weather synthetic rattan is very versatile.
 This poly rattan tolerates high extremes of heat.
 It also resists UV light to ensure that the coloured rattan does not fade.
 It is light in weight, durable and low maintenance.
 Any dust or dirt is easily washed off with water.
-The synthetic rattan is hand woven over a rust resistant frame and is designed to live outdoors all year round.
+The synthetic rattan is hand woven over an aluminium frame and is designed to live outdoors all year round.

 When cleaning your rattan garden furniture set, first sweep your set with a small brush to remove light dust and dirt.
 Then use good old fashioned hot soapy water.
 Combine this with a little elbow